sait-wbdv/fall-2021/src/assignments/dsgn270/social/assignment-3.md

 4. Refresh output page to confirm content has changed.

 Further notes:
+- Attempts should be made to extend the functionality beyond any examples covered in class.
+In other words, don't just copy what your instructor did.
 - Points given for unique use of the tool that goes beyond simply displaying content.
 For example:
     - Content only displayed when a particular hashtag is present in description.
     - Displaying content that is added to a particular collection.